HL7/fhir-sdoh-clinicalcare/input/pagecontent/capacity.md

 This workflow occurs when a CBO rejects an existing referral due to being at capacity.
 It is an extension of the [Closed-Loop Referral Workflow](referral_workflow.html#referral-use-case-overview).
 When a CBO determines it cannot fulfill a received referral request due to lack of capacity, its system updates the corresponding Task resource.
 The `Task.status` is changed to rejected, and `Task.statusReason` is populated with a CodeableConcept to indicate that the rejection is due to the organization being at capacity.

 The diagram below shows the post-referral capacity status notification workflow.
+The capacity-specific steps appear under the section labeled "Capacity Check (post-referral)": the CBO performs "Evaluate Referral and Update CP Task Status (rejected - at capacity)", updating the Task it received from the Coordination Platform (CP); this is the `Task.status` and `Task.statusReason` update described above.
+The Coordination Platform learns of the rejection through the dashed "Subscription Notification (optional)" arrow or by retrieving the CP Task ("Get CP Task"), and then re-refers the individual to a different CBO.
+No HealthcareService query occurs in this workflow; the capacity status is conveyed entirely through the Task.

 <div>{% include DetailedIndirectPostReferralCapacityStatus.svg %}</div>
 <br clear="all"/>

 #### Capacity Status Query Light

 A “light” version of the Capacity Status Query where the referral source has a FHIR server API and the referral target does not have a FHIR server API but has an application that can access the referral source’s FHIR server API.
+Because the referral target has no FHIR server for the referral source to query, the capacity request is made out-of-band in the "Send email" step.
+The referral target’s application then uses the referral source’s FHIR server API to perform the "Post HealthcareService(s)" step, posting HealthcareService resource(s) that indicate the current capacity status, which the referral source evaluates just as in the direct query.
 The diagram below shows the capacity status query light workflow.

 <div>{% include CapacityStatusQueryLight.svg %}</div>
 <br clear="all"/>